PURUSHOTHAMA-CM/GrowthGear-internship/README.md

 # GrowthGear-internship
-Tis is the api project that takes queries of natural language and provide responses
+This is the api project that takes queries of natural language and provide responses